EriozDev/Libs_npc/README.md

-npc:SetCoords(uid, coords) : set a coords of an npc npc:tpToNpc(uid) : tp to npc npc:tpNpcAtMe(uid) : tp an npc at me npc:ignore(uid, toggle) : off an environment for an npc
+npc:SetCoords(uid, coords) : set a coords of an npc npc:tpToNpc(uid) : tp to npc npc:tpNpcAtMe(uid) : tp an npc at me npc:BlockingEvent(uid, toggle) : off an environment for an npc

 principal command 'crun' for execute an code in a f8 console !